 - 10-55 lbs

-The Xoloitzcuintli, also known as the Mexican hairless or simply the Xolo (pronounced show-low) for short, is among the most ancient and venerable of all dog breeds in the world.
+The Xoloitzcuintli (pronounced “show-low-eats-queen-tlee”), also known as the Mexican hairless or just the Xolo, is among the most ancient and venerable of all dog breeds in the world.
 Dating back some 3,000 years, the Xolo has a long and fascinating history.
 It was often common practice to sacrifice and bury the dog in its owner’s tomb.

 See all of our expert product reviews.